 So what can you actually do to sell more in 2023?

 B2B sales is becoming more and more difficult every year.

-If each sale is demanding more and more time from your B2B salespeople, what can you do to increase sales besides just hiring more talent?
+If each sale is demanding more and more time from your B2B salespeople, what can you do to increase sales performance besides just hiring more talent?

 Double down on content marketing.

 The same report from Demandbase said B2B buyers are more interested than ever in high quality content:

 B2B buyers are also spending more time in the research phase than ever before.
 They’re using more time and other resources to:

 So they’re doing more research, but where is that research happening?

 According to BigCommerce, 89% of B2B researchers use the internet in their research process, and they conduct 12 searches before ever reaching out to a single vendor.